ctp-archive/data-journalism/modules/spreadsheets/_posts/2022-04-01-basic-walkthrough.md

 Sheets performs the fill down operation based on the number of rows in the adjoining columns.
 That's why, in our other columns, it didn't keep updating each row all the way down through our 700-odd blank rows.

-We'll have to fill down a slightly different way this time by higlighting all the cells we want to update.
+We'll have to fill down a slightly different way this time by highlighting all the cells we want to update.

-If you want, you can do this by clicking that blue square in the corner of your `positive_new` cell an dragging aaaaaaallll the way down to the bottom of your sheet.
+If you want, you can do this by clicking that blue square in the corner of your `positive_new` cell and dragging aaaaaaallll the way down to the bottom of your sheet.
 But that's annoying.
 And when your data gets bigger, it's way too time consuming.

 Instead, we'll use a few keyboard shortcuts.